SAP/terraform-exporter-btp/DEVELOPER-GUIDE.md

 ## Debug the CLI

-We provide a preconfigured configuration for debugging the btptfexporter commands in VS Code.
+We provide a configuration for debugging the btptfexporter commands in VS Code.
 The configuration is available in the `.vscode` directory as `launch.json`

 Here is an example on how to debug the command `btptfexporter resource all`: